 Through a process explained only as “making a formula,” the practitioner uses the voice results to design a healing mix tape.
 The website notes, “The sound used for treatment is just below the level of audible sound, so the healing is a frequency felt as energy.”

 Since it can’t be heard, the patient has no way of knowing if anything is actually there.
-Perhaps employing an animal with lower-frequency auditory capabilities is the solution.
+Perhaps employing an animal with lower-frequency auditory capabilities than humans is the solution.
 If so, BioHarmonics has value among chronic pain sufferers who are elephant trainers.

 One of the few other BioHarmoincs practitioners is chiropractor Steven Schwartz, founder of Bioharmonic Technologies.
 Schwartz boasts that he has “been able to reprogram our cellular biology,” which loosely translated means, “I’m a mad scientist.”